ovh/docs/pages/web/web-paas/languages-php/guide.en-ie.md

 ### Magento 2 Community Edition

-<p>This template builds Magento 2 CE on $partner_full.
+<p>This template builds Magento 2 CE on Web PaaS.
 It includes additional scripts to customize Magento to run effectively in a build-and-deploy environment.
 A MariaDB database and Redis cache server come pre-configured and work out of the box.
 The installer has been modified to not ask for database information.
 Background workers are run using a worker container rather than via cron.</p>
 <p>Magento is a fully integrated ecommerce system and web store written in PHP.
 This is the Open Source version.</p>

 #### Features